Adaptation Action Coalition (Completed)

 Jamaica

-Jamaica is the first pilot country to test the effectiveness of the CCRI Systemic Resilience Forum’s deliverables in building national climate resilience.
-This pilot project uses an investment prioritization tool to assess the exposure of various sectors to physical climate risks and recommend investments in climate resilience.
-The results of this assessment will be used to develop a pipeline of climate resilient projects, including nature-based solutions.
+Jamaica was the first pilot country to test the effectiveness of the CCRI Systemic Resilience Forum’s deliverables in building national climate resilience.
+This pilot project used an investment prioritization tool to assess the exposure of various sectors to physical climate risks and recommend investments in climate resilience.
+The results of this assessment were designed to support the development of a pipeline of climate-resilient projects, including nature-based solutions.

 The State of California, USA

 In September 2021, CCRI released the ground-breaking report ‘Developing Climate Risk Disclosure Practices for the State of California’, looking at how California can adapt to the growing challenges posed by climate change.
 The report provides a roadmap for state investment decision-making in the face of climate risks.
-This framework will allow the development of climate risk disclosures that impact decision-making, enabling the state to better manage climate risk.
+This framework was designed to support the development of climate risk disclosures that impact decision-making, enabling the state to better manage climate risk.

 Partners